Champions of Human Rights

 In addition to the Nobel Prize, Tutu has been bestowed numerous awards, including the Pacem in Terris Award, the Bishop John T. Walker Distinguished Humanitarian Service Award, the Lincoln Leadership Prize and the Gandhi Peace Prize.

-Desmond Tutu continues to travel extensively, championing human rights and the equality of all people, both within South Africa and internationally.
+During his lifetime, Desmond Tutu championed human rights and the equality of all people, both within South Africa and internationally.